jaianthv/Unwrapping-tomography-images/README.md

 returns *int*

-4. The following functions are same but split into three for layer-by-layer extraction, multiple layer extraction(_fast) and objects with open ends (_open_ends).<br>
+4. The following functions are same but split into three for layer-by-layer extraction, multiple layer extraction(_fast) and objects with open ends (_open_ends).
+This function analyses the result from the `Operate_matrix` function and returns the next pixel the directional matrix need to go, and the concentric pixel or pixels to be extracted.<br>

 4.1. `Next_coordinate(result,x,y,previous_point, center_x, center_y, Position_matrix, remove_data, reference)` <br>
       returns *return next_coordinate (position of the next pixel to go in the current line), Next_coordinate_layer (position of the concentric pixel towards the center of the object relative to the current pixel), remove_coordinate (if a defective pixel is present, from the old version, will be removed in the future.)*